 Decrease in Purchasing Power

-This is the main and most significant impact of inflation.
-A general increase in prices over time diminishes customers’ purchasing power because a constant quantity of money will eventually contribute less consumption.
-Whether inflation is running at 2% or 4%, consumers still lose purchasing power; the higher inflation rate only doubles that loss.
+This is the primary and most significant impact of inflation.
+A general price increase over time diminishes customers’ purchasing power because a constant quantity of money will eventually contribute to less consumption.
+Whether inflation runs at 2% or 4%, consumers still lose purchasing power; the higher inflation rate doubles that loss.
 If long-run inflation doubled, compounding would ensure that the aggregate price level would rise more than twice.

-Consumers with lower salaries typically spend a greater percentage of their total income on needs than those with higher incomes.
+Consumers with lower salaries typically spend more of their total income on needs than those with higher incomes.
 Leaving them with less safety net against the erosion of purchasing power brought on by inflation.

 Prevents deflation

 order to fulfill its goals for stable prices and maximum employment.
 The Federal Reserve aspires for inflation of 2% over the long term.
-Instead of aiming for constant prices, it aims modest inflation since this helps the economy function, gives room for error in the event that inflation is overestimated, and prevents deflation, which can be far more destabilizing than equivalent inflation.
+Instead of aiming for constant prices, it aims for modest inflation since this helps the economy function, gives room for error if inflation is overestimated, and prevents deflation, which can be far more destabilizing than equivalent inflation.

 Increased Interest Rates

-Governments and central banks have a strong motive to control inflation, as as mentioned above.
-Over the past century, monetary policy has been used to control inflation in the United States and throughout the world.
-Policymakers can increase the minimum interest rate to raise borrowing costs throughout the economy by limiting the money supply when inflation threatens to surpass a central bank’s target (usually 2% in industrialized economies and 3% to 4% in emerging ones).
+Governments and central banks have a strong motive to control inflation, as mentioned above.
+Over the past century, monetary policy has been used to control inflation in the United States and worldwide.
+Policymakers can increase the minimum interest rate to raise economic borrowing costs by limiting the money supply when inflation threatens to surpass a central bank’s target (usually 2% in industrialized economies and 3% to 4% in emerging ones).

 Lowers the cost of debt service

-While individuals with fixed-rate mortgages and other loans gain from repaying these with inflated money, cutting their debt service costs after accounting for inflation, while new borrowers are likely to incur higher interest rates when inflation rises.
+While individuals with fixed-rate mortgages and other loans gain from repaying these with inflated money, cutting their debt service costs after accounting for inflation.
+At the same time, new borrowers are likely to incur higher interest rates when inflation rises.

 Increases employment and growth in the short term